 The term ‘Special’ refers to every beer brewed over thirteen degrees on Balling’s scale.

-Czech law states that a `special’ relates to all beers with over 130 Balling as an original gravity, although that can refer to light or dark, opaque or clear and all other combinations of this.
+Czech law states that a `special’ relates to all beers with over 130 Balling as original gravity, although that can refer to light or dark, opaque or clear and all other combinations of this.
 Generally, the majority are powerful lagers similar to the ram (Bock) Doppelbock from Germany.
-Some makers here even utilize the Czech equivalent word of ‘kozel’ (goat), ‘beran’ (ram) or the more compact ‘kozlík’ (kid).
+Some makers here even utilize the Czech equivalent word of ‘kozel’ (goat), ‘began (ram) or the more compact ‘kozlík’ (kid).
 Often, these span from 5.5 to 9 percent alcohol or more.
-The hops aroma is small to non existent.
+The hops aroma is small to non-existent.
 The flavour of the hops is also less pronounced, particularly in the darker versions.

 Beers with flavour

-Broadly speaking, eucalyptus beer, sour cherry beer, stinging nettle beer etc are made from a common tmavý ležák or světlý with a dash of syrup added following the lagering.
-Sometimes the right balance is achieved but, sometimes, they become too sweet and irritatingly chemical in their texture.
+Broadly speaking, eucalyptus beer, sour cherry beer, stinging nettle beer etc. are made from a common tmavý ležák or světlý with a dash of syrup added following the lagering.
+Sometimes, the right balance is achieved, but they sometimes become too sweet and irritatingly chemical in their texture.

 Kvasnicové pivo (Yeast Beer)

-A darker, Baltic style of beer, normally bottom fermented and needing a brewing temperature over eighteen degrees Balling.
+A darker, Baltic style of beer, normally bottom-fermented and needing a brewing temperature over eighteen degrees Balling.
 For many years, the sole remaining porter of the Baltic style’s been the Pardubický Porter, which is brewed at nineteen degrees and finishes with a solid eight percent alcohol.
-It’s extremely dark brown as a lager, with a sweet taste of roast malt, sweet and sour and a hint of pepper notes, slight carbonation along with a molasses style finish of great depth with a bit of hop bitterness.
-This style definitely merits a come back.
+It’s extremely dark brown as a lager, with a sweet taste of roast malt, sweet and sour and a hint of pepper notes, slight carbonation, along with a molasses style finish of great depth with a bit of hop bitterness.
+This style definitely merits a comeback.